Photo credit: Sierra Club

-Dominion’s Solar Purchase Program: bad for sellers, bad for buyers, and not popular with anyone
+- Dominion’s Solar Purchase Program: bad for sellers, bad for buyers, and not popular with anyone

-The same legislation that enabled the Community Solar initiative also allowed Dominion to establish “an alternative to net metering” as part of the demonstration program.
+The same legislation that enabled the “Solar Partnership” initiative also authorized Dominion to establish “an alternative to net metering” as part of the demonstration program.
 The alternative turned out to be a buy-all, sell-all deal for up to 3 MW of customer-owned solar.
 As approved by the SCC, the program allows owners of small solar systems on homes and businesses to sell the power and the associated RECs to Dominion at 15 cents/kWh, while buying regular grid power at retail for their own use.
 Dominion then sells the power to the Green Power Program at an enormous markup.

-I’ve ripped this program from the perspective of the Green Power Program buyers, but the program is also a bad deal for most sellers.
+I ripped this program from the perspective of the Green Power Program buyers, but the program is also a bad deal for most sellers.
 Some installers who have looked at it say it’s not worth the hassle given the costs involved and the likelihood that the payments represent taxable income to the homeowner.
 There is also a possibility that selling the electricity may make homeowners ineligible for the 30% federal tax credit on the purchase of their system.
 Sellers beware.